 Danny de Wit got the idea for an online translation service when he had a website translated.
-He found that the task was very time-consuming and required a great deal of energy.
-The result?
-His online translation service, Tolq.
-During the company's start-up phase, De Wit made use of a Dutch government financing programme called the Government Guaranteed Scheme for Loans to SMEs (BMKB).
+He found that the task was time-consuming and required a great deal of energy.
+What did he do?
+Create online translation service Tolq.
+During the company's startup phase, De Wit made use of a Dutch government financing programme called the Government guaranteed scheme for loans to SMEs (BMKB).

 Faster transition to a growing company